cartologic/cartoview/docs/installation/index.rst

   .. figure:: ../img/cartoview_setup4.png

-  .. note:: If you are installing everything on one machine then repeat the PostgreSQL related information provided for the previous dialogs.
-Additional information might needed, if you have the PostgreSQL data hosted on a separated machine.

-  Specify the PostgreSQL installation data folder.
+  Provide the Geonode database name.
+This database will host information related to the Geonode website e.g. users, permissions etc.

   .. figure:: ../img/cartoview_setup5.png

-  Provide PostgreSQL connection information.
+  Provide the GIS database name.
+This database will host the GIS data.

   .. figure:: ../img/cartoview_setup6.png

-  Specify installation folder for Geonode, however accepting the default is recommended.
+  Specify installation folder for Geonode_Cartoview, however accepting the default is recommended.

   .. figure:: ../img/cartoview_setup7.png

-  Select start menu folder, however accepting the default is again recommended.
+  Provide start menu folder name, however accepting the default is again recommended.

   .. figure:: ../img/cartoview_setup8.png

-  Setup is ready to install Cartoview and Geonode on your machine.
+  Setup is ready to install Geonode and Cartoview on your machine.
 Just click the **Install** button and be patient!

   .. figure:: ../img/cartoview_setup9.png

-  Setup has finished installing Cartoview and Geonode on your computer.
+  Setup has finished installing Geonode and Cartoview on your computer.
 Just click the **Finish** button to launch the home page in your browser.

   .. figure:: ../img/cartoview_setup10.png

   Congratulations!
-You have successfully installed Cartoview and Geonode on your machine.
+You have successfully installed Geonode and Cartoview on your machine.
 This is the Admin Configuration page.
   Click the **Start Geonode** button to launch the Geonode and Cartoview home page.

   .. figure:: ../img/cartoview_setup11.png